 Before doing so, however, you should make sure that your record has no inaccurate information that could lower your chances of your applications being accepted.
 Errors could be your record including the criminal offense committed by someone with the same name as you, or a misdemeanor being listed as a felony.
 In this case, ask the state to correct them as soon as possible, and your attorney can help you get through the process much quicker by spotting mistakes themselves.

-To get a copy of your record in South Carolina, you’ll need to send $25 via a money order or business check to the Records Check Department in Columbia.
-You will then have to complete a Criminal Records Check form that will be sent to the Office of the Attorney General to complete the background check.
+To get a copy of your record in South Carolina, you’ll need to send $25 via money order or business check to the Records Check Department in Columbia.
+You will then have to complete a Criminal Records Check form that will be sent to the Office of the criminal defense lawyer General to complete the background check.

 If you want to avoid as many complications as possible, then you can go through a finger-based check, which causes fewer false positives and negatives.
 This option also provides more information that could affect any applications that you’re trying to complete.

-Keep these tips in mind and contact Deaton Law so that you submit a criminal record in a way that guarantees very few issues getting that new job or apartment.
+Keep these tips in mind and contact DUI and criminal defense attorney Deaton Law so that you submit a criminal record in a way that guarantees very few issues getting that new job or apartment.